 You can read a broad overview for surrogacy in Australia and how it works.

 I’ve written a book, More Than Just a Baby: A Guide to Surrogacy for Intended Parents and Surrogates, the only guide to surrogacy in Australia.

-Many fertility clinics will not facilitate a traditional surrogacy arrangement, however it is worth contacting them to find out.
-Clinics in Victoria cannot facilitate a traditional surrogacy arrangement.
-This leaves home insemination as the only option.
-However, whilst the conception is all arranged in private, the parties still need to go through the process of counselling and obtaining legal advice beforehand.
+Many fertility clinics will not facilitate traditional surrogacy arrangements because they believe it is illegal.
+If you need to rely on IVF treatment, it is worth contacting your local IVF clinic to explore your options.
+Clinics in Victoria generally cannot facilitate a traditional surrogacy arrangement.
+This leaves home insemination as the only option – one such story was shared in the Herald Sun in 2020.
+However, while the conception is all arranged in private, the parties still need to go through the process of counselling and obtaining legal advice beforehand.
 A Parentage Order cannot be obtained after the birth unless all the pre-conception requirements are met.

 Traditional surrogacy is less common than gestational surrogacy, due to the availability of IVF and egg donors.
 Surrogates are often more comfortable not being genetically related to the baby.
-And whilst traditional surrogacy does not usually involve an IVF Clinic, it is not something to pursue simply to save on expenses.
+And while traditional surrogacy does not usually involve an IVF clinic, it is not something to pursue simply to save on expenses.
 If you are seeking an egg donor, you might like to join Egg Donation Australia.

 There are many misconceptions about traditional surrogacy, including that ‘she won’t hand over the baby.’
 This is usually a comment from someone who has never met or spoken to a traditional surrogate.
 The truth is, in cases where the parties have followed the processes and had counselling and legal advice, there are no cases where the traditional surrogate has refused to hand over the baby.